meganz/MEGAchat/Readme.md

 For details on the necessary building tools for each operating system, review the [Building tools](https://github.com/meganz/sdk#building-tools) chapter in the MEGA SDK repository.

+More information for the WebRTC Android compilation in [WebRTC for Android](WebrtcAndroid.md)

 ### Dependencies

 MEGAchat requires some dependencies to work.
 Most of them are automatically downloaded and built using VCPKG during the configuration phase.